andreterceiro/dio-mobile-meu-tudo--use-cases-with-hooks-in-react-native/README.md

 ![basic usetEffect hook structure](images/basic-usetEffect-hook-structure.png)

 With this hook you can surveillance a variable and be notification when a change occurs on this variable.

+The declaration may seen a little different of the declaration  of the useState hook.
+Yes, they differ on the declaration.